corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 ## Before you start

-Before you can deploy your sample CorDapp and perform Corda 5 network integration tests, you must set up a Corda 5 network locally.
-See [Setting up a local Corda 5 development network](XXX).
+Before you can deploy your sample CorDapp and perform Corda 5 network integration tests, you must [set up a Corda 5 network locally](XXX).

 ## Create your CorDapp